Basking Shark

 Found in all Scotland’s seas between May and September but most frequently sited on the west coast.
 Can migrate long distances in the winter including to the Azores and Newfoundland.

-Explore our Dive in Pack on Elasmobranchs (sharks, skates and rays) or visit The Shark Trust's website.
+Explore our Dive in Pack on Elasmobranchs (sharks, skates and rays) or visit The Shark Trust's website for more facts.